evolvedbinary/prosemirror-lwdita/packages/prosemirror-lwdita-backend/README.md

 [Install]
 WantedBy=multi-user.target
 ```

+Then run: `sudo systemctl daemon-reload` to have SystemD be aware of your new service file.

 **NOTE**: The above is configured to execute the Petal Backend under a dedicated service account named `petal-backend` you will need to make sure you have the ownership and mode of `/opt/petal-backend` setup appropriately.